 PhD: A master's qualification, or be working towards a master's qualification, or international equivalent.
 Applicants without a master's qualification may be considered on an exceptional basis, provided they hold a first-class undergraduate degree (or international equivalent).
 Applicants with a non-traditional background may be considered provided they can demonstrate substantial equivalent and relevant experience that has prepared them to undertake their proposed course of study.

 See international equivalent qualifications on the International Office website.

-The department has a significant presence in major research centres: the Centre for Medieval Studies, which organises research seminars and conferences and maintains international research links through the Worldwide Universities Network; the Centre for Romantic and Victorian Studies, which organises conferences and study days; the Bristol Poetry Institute, which draws on the department's established strength in this field, and the interdisciplinary Centre for the Study of Colonial and Postcolonial Societies.
+In addition, the Department has a significant presence in major research centres: the Centre for Medieval Studies, which organises research seminars and conferences and maintains international research links through the Worldwide Universities Network; the Bristol Poetry Institute, which draws on the department's established strength in this field; and the interdisciplinary Centre for the Study of Colonial and Postcolonial Societies.

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of English literature; some graduates take up careers in freelance writing and editing.

 Dr Tamsin Badcoe, (Lecturer), Early modern book trade; early modern prose fiction, especially the writings of Thomas Nashe; Edmund Spenser and representations of ' space' (actual and metaphorical) in The Faerie Queene.

 Dr Jennifer Batt, (Lecturer), 18th-century poetry, particularly writing by women; book history; digital humanities; labouring-class writing; periodicals, newspapers and magazines

 Professor Andrew Bennett, (Professor), British and US literature from 1900 to the present; British Romantic poetry, especially William Wordsworth and John Keats; Literary theory; Literature and exemplarity; Literature and Suicide; Romantic poetry and poetics